Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 Interpreters

-- Glulxe debugger (requires compilation with
+- Glulxe debugger (when built with

 VM_PROFILING)

-- Glulxe debugger (requires compilation with
+- Glulxe debugger (when built with

-- Quixe (Javascript)
+- Quixe – Javascript

 Glulx Reference